SukhjinderArora/qr-code-generator/README.md

 * Use `npm run build` to build the production build.

 * Use `npm start` to start a development server with hot reload.

+* Enter URL or text in the input field and click `generate qr code` button to generate the QR Code.